vanceelliott/Programming-Languages/Chivalry/README.md

     For example: smash(2, 3) will output 6

 - word squires
-  1. The command `combine` will also add two strings together
+  1. The command `combine` will also add two words together
   2. The command `seer` will take in two inputs, one word squire and one num squire, selecting the letter at the location dictated by the num squire.
     3. The command `voodoo` will reverse the order of a word. i.e. `voodoo('red')` is equal to `'der'`